1

 The Peace Dividend Economy

 When resources redirect from weapons to cures, economic gravity shifts.
 Scientists and investors get better returns curing Alzheimer’s than building fighter jets.
 Peace becomes profitable.
+Greed doesn’t disappear (you’re still human).
+It just starts wearing a lab coat.

 Annual Global Redirected Funds